DeedjayNo1/beatgrid_fix/README.md

 Made for my personal use — shared with the community Hopefully useful until the great People of the SoundSwitch Team will support the new Beatgrid out of the box

+You will use this on your own risk.

 **Version:** 0.3.0
 **Requires:** Python 3.10+